 Serious trouble has been steadily brewing for Charles in the past couple of months, David Dobrik–style, and it now appears the allegations and bad press may be affecting his career for the first time.
-Most recently, it was announced that Charles will no longer be the host of the YouTube reality competition series Instant Influencers.
+Most recently, it was announced that Charles and cosmetics brand Morphe are cutting ties.
+On April 19, YouTube also confirmed that his channel is temporarily demonetized, restricting him from making money on the platform.
 Here’s a comprehensive timeline of each of Charles’s controversies so you can predict how much longer this guru’s reign will last.

 Charles’s first taste of a backlash started after he posted racist tweets about Africa and the Ebola virus.
 Charles quickly deleted the tweets and issued an apology.
 CoverGirl also spoke out, stating that it did not support Charles’s comments, yet the makeup brand didn’t sever its ties with him.

 Charles found himself in more drama after he tweeted that the movie It was “awful.”
 This comment caused a frenzy of backlash, and a stubborn Charles refused to back down against the hate.

 While the popular singer Shawn Mendes showed off his juggling skills on Instagram Live, Charles commented, “Can you juggle me like that?”
 Other viewers were not happy with the YouTube star’s sexual comment, and the incident blew up on Twitter.
 One user tweeted that they had allegedly overheard Mendes speaking negatively about Charles at his album-release party.
 Mendes direct-messaged Charles to clear things up and assure him that Charles’s comments “actually make [him] laugh.”
 Charles shared Mendes’s message and an additional personal statement on his own Twitter.